lukefantom/SoC-FM-Hackathon/README.md

-Documentation

-- Purpose - what problem is it solving?
+#Soc FM

-The purpose of the app is to randomise different playlists based on set genres for different School of Code activities.
+The app is designed to randomise different playlists based on set genres for different School of Code activities.
 Each activity becomes it's own radio station.

-- What your components do and how they fit together - component tree

 - App